 When parents divorce, child custody is one of the biggest issues to hash out during the process.
-Living arrangements are a huge part of this, but so is laying out which parent has decision-making power when it comes to the kids.
+Living arrangements are a huge part of this, but so is laying out which parent has decision-making power regarding the kids.
 One question that comes up involves changing a child’s last name.

 In most cases, both parents share the power to make choices about the child’s life.
 It is possible, however, for the court to name one parent the sole decision-maker.
-This includes school, medical care, and even whether or not the child is raised in a certain religion.
+This includes school, medical care, and even whether to raise the child in a certain religion.
 But what are the limits of this?
 Is it all-encompassing?
-Can you change your child’s last name if you want?
+Can you go so far as to change your child’s last name if you want?

 Rick Jones, one of our founding partners, regularly joins the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
 One recent caller divorced her husband and received full custody of their son.
+This includes sole decision-making power.
 She wants to change his name from her ex’s to her own.
 Can she?
 Is it just that simple or is there more to the situation?

 Related Reading: What is a Guardian Ad Litem?